AmirrezaKha/MLOps/README.md

 ## Getting Started

 1. Clone the repository.
-2. Place your data file in the `data` directory.
+2. Place your data files in the `data` directory.
 3. Run the analysis using RStudio or the command line:
    ```sh
    Rscript -e "rmarkdown::render('R/analysis.Rmd')"

 ## CI/CD with GitHub Actions